spearwolf/ecs/README.md

 ```

-## What is an Entity and how does play together?
+## What is an Entity and how does it play together?

 ```js